-8 Programming Skills - Matlab [5pts]
+8 Programming Skills [5pts]

 Sampling from a distribution.
 For each question, submit a scatter plot (you will have 5 plots in total).
 Make sure the axes for all plots have the same limits.
-(Hint: You can save a Matlab figure as a pdf, and then use includegraphics to include the pdf in your latex file.)
+(Hint: You can save the figure as a pdf, and then use includegraphics to include the pdf in your latex file.
+Suggest to use Python or Matlab.)